mnkhmtv/TeamSync/content/docs/2025/TeamSync/week4.md

 ## Frontend

-Over the course of this week, I made tests for the crucial components of the frontend and the authorization configuration script [TS-167](https://team-sync-capstone.atlassian.net/browse/TS-167), fixed projects not showing up on the main page [TS-102](https://team-sync-capstone.atlassian.net/browse/TS-102), made it so the frontend works with the newly deployed website and fixed other bugs (impossible to go back to the home page from the create project page [TS-175](https://team-sync-capstone.atlassian.net/browse/TS-175), impossible to reload home page [TS-174](https://team-sync-capstone.atlassian.net/browse/TS-174)).
+Over the course of this week, I made tests for the crucial components of the frontend and the authorization configuration script ([TS-167](https://team-sync-capstone.atlassian.net/browse/TS-167)), fixed projects not showing up on the main page ([TS-102](https://team-sync-capstone.atlassian.net/browse/TS-102)), made it so the frontend works with the newly deployed website and fixed other bugs (impossible to go back to the home page from the create project page ([TS-175](https://team-sync-capstone.atlassian.net/browse/TS-175)), impossible to reload home page([TS-174](https://team-sync-capstone.atlassian.net/browse/TS-174)).
 Most of the week was spent debugging, since several bugs made it impossible to display the MVP the week before.
 The projects not showing up on the home page was the main problem of the week, since it was an issue with asynchronous functions.

 ## Transcript and summary of meeting with stakeholders